ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/labeller-app/README.md

 The file `test.csv` was used to test input data to the app.
 Note that the column names are not required, they just need to be in this order.

-The output format is the same as the input format but will have the columns labelled using the names in the above list.
+The output format is the same as the input format but will have the columns labelled using the names in the above list. **Note:** The timezone of the output data will be UTC (converted from whatever input timezone was used).

 ## Loading the App